fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3a.md

 </pre>

 The cause of the bug becomes clear.
-The _id_ variable contains a string '1', whereas the id's of notes are integers.
+The _id_ variable contains a string '1', whereas the ids of notes are integers.
 In JavaScript, the "triple equals" comparison === considers all values of different types to not be equal by default, meaning that 1 is not '1'.

 Let's fix the issue by changing the id parameter from a string into a [number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number):